World of Concrete organizers prepare for 2022 show

 World of Concrete — the construction trade show that kicked off pandemic-era conventions in Las Vegas last summer — returns to the city next week with more than 1,000 exhibitors listed on the trade show’s website.

-The show will take place at the Las Vegas Convention Center from Jan.
-18 to Jan.
-20, including an education day on Jan.
-17. Organizers expect attendance to exceed the 2021 show and be closer to numbers seen at events before the pandemic.
+The show will take place at the Las Vegas Convention Center from Tuesday through Thursday and include an education day Monday.
+Organizers expect attendance to exceed that of the 2021 show and be closer to numbers seen at pre-pandemic events.

 More than 60,000 contractors, managers and distributors in the concrete industry normally attend the annual show in January.